5 Ways to Improve Your Digestive Health

 Nutrient Deficiencies

-Finally, some nutrient deficiencies can impact the intensity of digestive distress.
-It is not always sure whether the digestive symptoms led to a nutrient deficiency or the nutrient shortage led to the digestive symptoms; you might call it a “what came first, the chicken or the egg?” scenario.
+Finally, some nutrient deficiencies can influence the intensity of digestive distress.
+It is not always clear whether the digestive symptoms led to a nutrient deficiency or the nutrient deficiency led to the digestive symptoms, you might call it a “what came first, the chicken or the egg?” scenario.
+Regardless, research has shown that there are a few specific nutrient deficiencies that are commonly associated with a downregulated digestive system including zinc, vitamin D, selenium, and iron.

-• Individuals who have darker skin or do not eat wild-caught fatty fish are also at an enhanced risk for shortage.
-Research displays that healthy vitamin D levels can help support healthy and distinct gut flora, while lower vitamin D levels are connected with digestive illnesses like irritable bowel disease (IBD).
+• Vitamin D is also an important nutrient required for maintaining a healthy functioning digestive system.
+Vitamin D deficiencies are potentially very common depending on the hemisphere you live in (specifically northern hemisphere folks) due to lack of high quality sun exposure.
+Individuals who have darker skin or rarely eat wild-caught fatty fish are also at an increased risk for deficiency.
+Research shows that healthy vitamin D levels can help to support a healthy and diverse gut flora while lower vitamin D levels are associated with digestive disorders such as Irritable Bowel Disease (IBD)

 5 Ways To Support Your Digestion